 What makes Ssamziegil different is that vertical movement is part of the experience rather than just a way to reach another store.
 The sloped route keeps connecting one level to the next, so the building reads more like a slow indoor walk than a standard mall.
-Because of that, the strongest Ssamziegil Insadong photo spots often come from transitions between floors rather than from one isolated storefront.
+Because of that, the strongest Ssamziegil Insadong photo spots come from transitions between floors rather than from one isolated storefront.

 This also changes how the eye moves.
 You are almost always reading upward, downward, and across at the same time.
 Railings, signs, small shop fronts, and people in motion keep overlapping, which gives the building a layered rhythm that fits Insadong better than a flat single-level retail space would.